-On 11 August 2011 the NSW Attorney General announced an independent assessment of the Victims Compensation Scheme (“the Scheme”) with a view to delivering faster and more effective financial support to victims of violent crime.
+On 11 August 2011, the NSW Attorney General announced an independent assessment of the Victims Compensation Scheme (“the Scheme”) intending to delivering faster and more effective financial support to victims of violent crime.

 The Victims Compensation Tribunal (“the Tribunal”) was established under the Victims Compensation Act 1987 and continues under the Victims Support and Rehabilitation Act 1996 (“the Act”).
 The object of the Act is to provide support and rehabilitation for victims of violent crime by giving effect to an approved counselling and a statutory compensation

 As a general rule, victim compensation claims can only be made in respect of crimes involving violence.
 Some jurisdictions consider sexual crimes and domestic violence to fall within this definition, but the rules will vary based on where the crime occurred in Australia.